casey-moldavon/day-planner/README.md

 ![image-final](images/image-final.jpg)
-final result image above....its a little cur off but should look like that more-or-less
+final result image above....its a little cut off but should look like that more-or-less.

 ## Built With